muratk5n/thirdwave/en/README.md

 ---

-I wonder if petrodollar system goes bust after latest events.
+Petrodollar system going bust after latest events?
+It is possible.

 ---